Reclassifying Feynman integrals as special functions

 A $L$-loop FI with $N$ propagators is usually defined as

-where $l_{i}$ are $d$-dimensional loop momenta to be integrated out, and ${\cal D}_{a}$ are propagators which are polynomials of masses and dot products of momenta. $\nu_{a}$ are integer powers of the propagators.
-A FI is an analytic function of the kinematic invariants $s_{i}$, which can be either scalar products of external momenta or masses in the propagators.
-It has been proven that for a given set of ${\cal D}_{a}$, any $I_{\vec{\nu}}$ can be written as a linear combination of a finite set of basis $I_{i}$, called master integrals, using FI reduction technique~\cite{Chetyrkin:1981qh,Smirnov:2010hn},
+where $d = 4 - 2 \epsilon$ is the spacetime dimension, $l_{i}$ are loop momenta to be integrated out, ${\cal D}_{a}$ are inverse propagators which are polynomials of masses and scalar products of momenta, and $\nu_{a}$ are integers.
+A FI is an analytic function of kinematic invariants $s_{i}$, which can be either scalar products of external momenta or masses in the propagators.
+It has been established that, given a set ${\cal D}_{a}$, any $I_{\vec{\nu}}$ can be expressed as a linear combination of a finite set of basis integrals, denoted as $I_{i}$ and referred to as master integrals, through the FI reduction technique~\cite{Chetyrkin:1981qh,Smirnov:2010hn}:

-where $M$ is finite and $c_{\vec{\nu},i}$ are rational functions of kinematic variables and space-time dimension $d$.
-Differentiate $I_{i}$ with respect to kinematic invariants and then reduce back to the same basis, we immediately realize that the FIs $I_{i}$ satisfy a system of differential equations
+where $M$ is an integer, and $c_{\vec{\nu},i}$ are rational functions of $\epsilon$ and $\vec{s}$.
+Upon differentiating $I_{i}$ with respect to kinematic invariants and subsequently reducing back to the same basis, it becomes evident that the FIs $I_{i}$ satisfy a system of differential equations: